rodolpheh/TP-OOC/README.md

 1. For this exercise, I chose to write a RESTful-compliant API.
 It is a little bit dirty but commented.
 I'll leave more room for improvements in the next exercises.
 2. To compose this model, we need to respect the interface segregation principle.
 We can describe the data with a bunch of interfaces nested into each other.
+3. To seperate the service part from the HTTP part, we need to respect the single-responsibility principle.
+We'll use a light implementation of the `Repository Pattern`, with the `StorageAccess` accessing and mapping the data to real objects, and the `OrderServer` handling all the business logic.

 ---